C4ptainCrunch/thesis/source/index.rst

 But if :math:`H_1` is true, the probability of an incorrect decision is not necessarily :math:`5\%`: it depends on the number :math:`N` of matches and on the true value of :math:`\pi_A`.
 To ensure that the probability of an incorrect decision, conditional on :math:`H_1`, be acceptable, we resort to the concept of statistical power.

 Suppose the true probability :math:`\pi_A` is :math:`0.75`.
 This is very far from the null hypothesis.
 In that case, we want the probability of choosing :math:`H_1` (not making an incorrect decision) to be high (for instance :math:`95\%`).
 This probability is the power and can be computed by means of the R function :code:`powerBinom` implemented in the R package :code:`exactci`.
 The output of this function is the number :math:`N` of matches needed to achieve the desired power and it is 49.
-As we always play a even number of matches between two agents (A vs. B and B vs. A), we decide that we need :math:`N=50` matches.
+As we always play an even number of matches between two agents (A vs. B and B vs. A), we decide that we need :math:`N=50` matches.

 Now that we know the number of matches we need to play to be able to ascertain that :math:`H_1` is probable enough, we still need to know how big :math:`n_A` (or :math:`n_B`) needs to win so we may declare :math:`H_1` true.
 This can be done with the :code:`scipy.stats.binom_test` function.